TheMysteriousMouse/Login-web-page/README.md

 # Login-web-page

-The goal of this project was strictly to practice using jwt,cookies, encyrpting and storing user information using bcrypt.
+The goal of this project was strictly to practice using jwt,cookies,nodemailer, encyrpting and storing user information using bcrypt.